-Jesus warned against hypocritical groups that set their own rules and regulations above the commandments of God and set their own rulers above the Holy Spirit in the lives of their congregation… Jesus told them, “Isaiah was right when he prophesied about you hypocrites in Scripture: ‘These people honor me with their lips, but their hearts are far from me.
+Jesus warned against hypocritical groups who try to have godliness through their own rules and regulations above the commandments of God and setting their own rulers above the Holy Spirit in the lives of their congregation… Jesus told them, “Isaiah was right when he prophesied about you hypocrites in Scripture: ‘These people honor me with their lips, but their hearts are far from me.
 Their worship of me is pointless, because their teachings are rules made by humans.’
-“You abandon the commandments of God to follow Continue reading A form of godliness (show of religion, piety, holiness, outward righteousness)
+“You abandon the commandments of God Continue reading A form of godliness (show of religion, piety, holiness, outward righteousness)

 We realize this is a natural tendency of human nature to distinguish between “us” and “them.”
 This is sectarian.
 It grows into a doctrine of sectarianism.
 From the first man, Adam—who wanted God to know that he wasn’t as bad as his wife (Genesis 3:12)—all the way to you and me, pride wants us to exalt ourselves by humbling other people.
 As usual God wants it to be the other way around.

 This little verse has caused more fighting, more division, and more heartache than almost any other verse… Endeavoring to keep the unity of the Spirit in the bond of peace.
 (Ephesians 4:3) There are Christian groups teaching it is your responsibility, it is your work, and it is your endeavor that makes the unity in this verse.
 These groups teach unity is the result of correct doctrine, the result of correct walk, and the result of correct practices.
 Therefore, they teach, you have Continue reading What about keeping unity?